 Cost recovery involves government entities charging individuals or non-government organisations some or all of the efficient costs of a regulatory activity.
 This may include goods, services or regulation, or a combination of them.
-The Australian Government Charging Framework, which incorporates the Cost Recovery Guidelines (the CRGs)1, sets out the framework under which government entities design, implement and review regulatory charging activities.
+The Australian Government Charging Framework, which incorporates the Cost Recovery Guidelines (the CRGs), sets out the framework under which government entities design, implement and review regulatory charging activities, consistent with the Public Governance, Performance and Accountability Act 2013.

-1 The Australian Government Charging Framework and the CRGs are available on the Department of Finance website (www.finance.gov.au).
+&lt;sup>1 The Australian Government Charging Framework and the CRGs are available on the Department of Finance website (www.finance.gov.au).